sellpy/frontend-designer-sandbox/README.md

 - Think about what you would like to add to make ther page more appealing.
 Ex: At the moment we have a component displaying similar items.
 - If you feel that you are missing data from the items provided feel free to add and make stuff up.
 - Information about 3 items are present in the items.js file in the "resources" folder.
+- Start by creating your own branch and commit your changes to that branch.

+### Submission

+- Create a pull request for your branch when you feel that you are satisfied with your creation.

 ------------------------------------------------------------------------------------------------------------